Working group chairs

 - eHealth technologies: the need to improve the effectiveness and efficiency of ITN campaigns has been a high priority of national malaria programmes and partners for a number of years.
 Many countries are transitioning from paper-based to digital data collection systems in an effort to improve the quality of data collected and its timely availability for decision-making.
 The IEWG will work with national malaria programmes and partners to identify lessons learned, best practices and recommendations from countries that have made the transition to digital tools and will use operational guidance and case studies to disseminate information to programmes still at the start of their digital transition plans.

-The IEWG, in addition to the priorities identified above, will continue to work with WHO on finalizing the Recommendations on the use of containers for the transport and storage of ITNs and will play a role in supporting the collection of further information about the effects of container storage on ITN quality.
+The IEWG, has worked with WHO on ITN container storage recommendations and will play a role in supporting the collection of further information about the effects of container storage on ITN quality.

 - Consensus Statement on Repurposing ITNs: Applications for BCC Messaging and Actions at the Country Level